alperkan1/JSGENERALQUESTIONGAME/README.md

 </details>

 ### ii.
 Start
-- Once regitered you then are moved to the Start screen.
+- Once registered you then are moved to the Start screen.
--

 <details><summary>Start</summary>
 <img src="documents/pageimages/start.JPG">
 </details>